 Tip #5: Add Calories

-Eating a well-prepared salad will help you lose weight, though it must be accompanied with exercise.
-Setting up and maintaining a physical fitness plan with a Los Angeles personal trainer is mandatory for those seriously thinking about transforming their bodies into ones they’ve always wanted.
+Eating a well-prepared salad will help you lose weight, though it must be accompanied with regular exercise.
+Setting up and maintaining a physical fitness plan is mandatory for those seriously thinking about transforming their bodies into ones they’ve always wanted.
 Call or send an email today so we can get started with creating a specialized exercise plan just for you.

 Is Organic Food Better for Weight Loss?

 More and more foods these days are laden with pesticides, herbicides and GMOs, and my clients have been asking if all those chemicals affect their weight gain.
 I believe that to lose weight in the most healthy way and maintain a lean body, you have to not only cut out all the processed foods, but also focus on eating more and more organic fruits, veggies and meats.
 Doctors have been citing studies that show organic foods are more nutrient dense because they were grown in healthy soil.
-It makes a big difference for weight loss eating organic instead of products with empty calories and unknown health effects and almost certainly have a capacity for making people retain excessive water and fat.
+Your body can react to pesticides with a small to large allergic reaction causing water retention and bloating.

 Organic Food for Weight Loss